Circular route around Les Grands Avaux

 Notes

-(S/E) La Padôle is difficult to reach by any means other than car.
-It can be accessed from the west via La Ferté-Alais and the main village of Mondeville, or from the east via the A6 motorway, exit 11, then Auvernaux and Beauvais, and the hamlet of Champcueil.
+(S/E) Access to La Padôle is difficult to achieve other than by car.
+It can be reached from the west via La Ferté-Alais and the main village of Mondeville, or from the east via the A6, exit 11, then Auvernaux and Beauvais, and the hamlet of Champcueil.

-The circular route is not very long, but it is quite steep, with a topography similar to that of the Fontainebleau forest.
-It is reserved for experienced hikers with good equipment, especially good footwear.
+The circular route isn’t very long, but it features fairly steep terrain, with a topography similar to that of the Forest of Fontainebleau.
+It is reserved for experienced hikers with good equipment, and above all, good footwear.

 Worth a visit